Why buy a generator?

-There are numerous reasons for individuals or businesses to own their own backup/standby, prime or continuous power supply generator set(s).
-Generators provide an added level of insurance to your personal daily routine or business operations ensuring uninterrupted power supply.
+There are numerous reasons for individuals or businesses to own their backup/standby, prime or continuous power supply generator set(s).
+Generators provide an added level of insurance to your daily routine or business operations, ensuring uninterrupted power supply.
 The inconvenience of a power outage is rarely noticed until you are the victim of an untimely power loss or disruption.

 As a business owner, an emergency standby generator provides an added level of insurance to keep your operation running smoothly without interruption.
 Luckily, the decision to purchase a generator is easily made by performing some basic financial calculations.

 Costly startups and shutdowns due to power outages can prove to be very costly.
-Paying employees to wait around until the power is restored not knowing how long it may be can add up to hundreds if not thousands of dollars depending on the number of employees you have.
+Paying employees to wait around until the power is restored, not knowing how long it maybe can add up to hundreds if not thousands of dollars depending on the number of employees you have.
 Finally, add up all of these costs and multiply it by the number of power outages you have each year.
 This will give you your annual operating losses due to power disruptions.
-Dividing the cost of the generator by these potential losses will determine how many months it would take for the generator to essentially pay for itself.
+Dividing the cost of the generator by these potential losses will determine how many months it would take for the generator to pay for itself essentially.

 Costs alone should not be the driving factor in purchasing a generator.
-Another advantage to having a localized backup power supply is to provide a consistent power supply to your business.
-These expensive company assets require consistent power quality in order to function properly.
+Another advantage of having a localized backup power supply is to provide a consistent power supply to your business.
+These expensive company assets require consistent power quality to function correctly.

 Generators also allow for end users, not the power companies, to control and provide a consistent power supply to their equipment.
-End users also benefit from the ability to hedge against highly volatile market conditions.
-When operating in a time-of-use based pricing situation this could prove to be a huge competitive advantage.
-During times of high power pricing, end users can switch the power source to their standby diesel generator for more economic power.
+End-users also benefit from the ability to hedge against highly volatile market conditions.
+When operating in a time-of-use based pricing situation, this could prove to be a substantial competitive advantage.
+During times of high power pricing, end-users can switch the power source to their standby diesel generator for more economic power.